greatest-gatsby/medusa/README.md

 # Medusa
 ## A Python program for managing multiple Minecraft servers

 Medusa provides tools capable of managing multiple Minecraft servers, ranging from linking whitelist files updating Spigot and plugin installations.

+## Overview
+Medusa runs on the same machine hosting the Minecraft servers.
+This allows it to work with the filesystem to manage server files and to start up the game servers.
+Once the servers are running, Medusa communicates with them over RCON.

 ## Installing